OrangePretzel/VoxicEngine/README.md

 # Voxic Engine
-The start of a voxel rendering engine
+The start of a voxel rendering engine built in Unity.
-Currently supports both blocks and wedges!
+Currently supports wedges and blocks!

 # Images
 <img src="./_Images/0.jpg" width="512" />